 There are two types of contributions – basic and matching.

-We make a basic contribution to the plan on behalf of every eligible Contributory Retirement Account (CRA) participant.
+We make a basic contribution to the plan on behalf of every eligible CRA participant.
 Even if you choose not to contribute, we make this basic contribution to the plan.

 The university's basic contribution is based on your salary and years of qualifying service: